meltingcore/bg/food-court/Rules.md

 - **Primary Ingredients** – Required in every recipe.
 - **Secondary Ingredients** – Required in **normal** and **hard** recipes.
 - **Optional Ingredients** – Can be added to any recipe to raise its serve value by 1.
-Only one optional ingredient may be used per recipe.
+More than one is allowed.

 ![image](images/guide_ingredient.png)